relativitydev/file-migration-cli/README.md

 ### Migrating native files

-Before you can migrate natives files through the command-line, you must run the sync command, and verify that it completed successfully.
+Before you can migrate native files through the command-line, you must run the sync command, and verify that it completed successfully.
 You need to set the authentication parameters required by the target instance for the migration job.
 For more information, see [Data flow overview](#data-flow-overview).

 Migrating native files has the following general command format: